 Employment opportunities include work with generator servicing companies that sell and service equipment for mining and aggregate production industries, the construction industry, manufacturing plants, hospitals, hotels and large buildings that require a continuous source of portable, standby and emergency power.
 The operation of these generators is a highly regulated area and only those trained in their use and service have the skills to deal with such equipment.
 Upon successful completion of this program, you will have acquired this expertise and will receive an Ontario College Diploma in Electrical Power Generation at the Technician level.

 You will take the same program of study as the Heavy Equipment Techniques certificate during the first three semesters.
 Most of these courses are common to both areas of study.
 The second (summer) semester is a paid internship.
-The forth semester focuses intensively on the skills required to work in the field of electrical and alternate power generation.
+The fourth semester focuses intensively on the skills required to work in the field of electrical and alternate power generation.

 "As a result of the paid internship, I was offered a job prior to graduation.
 This is a unique program in a highly specialized field.
 The industry is growing quickly and many companies are looking for skilled technicians.
 Fleming College provided a good balance in the curriculum between the necessary safety aspects and the knowledge of how to work with the generation systems."